 Astronauts would grow the lettuce on the spacecraft, like is currently done on the ISS, meaning they will be “harvesting, smelling [and eating] fresh foods”, allowing them access to some of the comforts of the space station or earth and distracting them from the isolation of being on a space shuttle for three years; Urquieta believes this will bring an additional benefit linked to astronauts’ mental health.

-The general concept is that if you need a medicine, the next time you grow a lettuce, you will grow it from seeds containing one of three genes – granulocyte-colony stimulating factor (GCSF), granulocyte macrophage colony stimulating factor (GMCSF) and parathyroid hormone (PTH) – and the lettuce will produce the medications you need.
+The general concept is that if you need a medicine, the next time you grow lettuce, you will grow it from seeds containing one of three genes – granulocyte-colony stimulating factor (GCSF), granulocyte-macrophage colony-stimulating factor (GMCSF) and parathyroid hormone (PTH) – and the lettuce will produce the medications you need.
 Urquieta notes that it is currently unclear how the drug will be extracted from the lettuce, it could be from eating it or through a different route.

 Therefore, drugs created from these genes could be useful in preventing the slowing of the CV system and changes in the immune system that occur from long-term weightlessness.